Proper conduct when using the SMK's Public Domain works

 Please include credits for the artist when using a Public Domain work.
 Please also credit Statens Museum for Kunst, which made the image available to you.
 The more you credit the SMK, the more you will encourage other museums to make their public domain images available online.

-Protect the good name of the artist and museum
+Protect the reputation of the artist and museum

-If you modify a public domain work, do not credit the artist or museum for the changes you make.
-The artist’s or museum’s name and logo should not be use to validate the modified work or any use of such work without the artists or the museums approval.
+If you modify a Public Domain work, do not credit the artist or museum for the changes you make.
+The artist’s or museum’s name and logo should not be used to validate the modified work or any use of such work without the artist's or the museum's approval.

-If you use a public domain work to create new works, or if you have information about a public domain work – e.g. where it is from, who made it, or what it is about – we urge you to share your knowledge with us.
-You can do so by tagging, annotating, or commenting on public domain works published on the Internet, and submitting this information to the institution(s) that own the original works.
+If you use a Public Domain work to create new works, or if you have information about a Public Domain work – e.g. where it is from, who made it, or what it is about – we urge you to share your knowledge.
+You can do so by tagging, annotating, or commenting on Public Domain works published on the Internet, and submitting this information to the institution(s) that own the original works.

 If the work contains culturally sensitive elements, we urge you to be considerate and show discretion in your choices; please be aware of whether your adjustments or usage of such elements may be offensive to other people or cultural communities.

 We request all users of public domain works to never remove public domain marks or notices applied to the work, and to never state misleading information about the copyright status of the work.

 These guidelines are derived from The Europeana Usage Guidelines for public domain works